Lollobar17/Network_Security_Lab/05_gap_analysis/gap_analysis.md

 The findings in this document will serve as the improvement roadmap for the HomeLab SIEM project.

+> [!IMPORTANT]
+> All gaps identified in this document are based on real test results
+> from controlled attack simulations.
+The improvement roadmap at the
+> end of this document maps each gap to a concrete remediation action.

 ---

 ## Gap Summary